 Kids come in all shapes sizes and moods.
 And not necessarily the parent’s love for travel gets transferred & installed onto these beautiful little souls through the genetic imprints.
 So, if you’re looking for answers to how to get your kids interested in travel, read along.

-So here I am writing about 15 things we intentionally did to instill the love for travel in our kids.
+So here I am writing about 15 things we intentionally did to instil the love for travel in our kids.

 How to Get Your Kids Interested in Travel | My Top Tips